Getting Materials from Other Libraries

 No. Requests are free!
 If we cannot get your requested item for you, we will notify you via email.

 Yes.
-If we find we own an item you’ve requested via Resource Sharing or via ILLiad, we will send it to you according to your preferences.
+If we find we own an item you’ve requested via Resource Sharing in Primo or via ILLiad, we will send it to you according to your preferences.

-Yes, textbooks may be ordered via both Resource Sharing and ILLiad.
+Yes, textbooks may be requested via both Resource Sharing in Primo and ILLiad.
 However, here are some points you should consider:

-- some items have a very short borrowing period, sometimes only a few weeks;
+- some items have a very short lending period, sometimes only a few weeks

 Why is my account blocked?